How does Orton-Gillingham tutoring help the dyslexic brain?

 The Orton-Gillingham approach calls for the need for explicit instruction that is direct, sequential, systematic, cumulative, diagnostic, and multisensory in nature.

-Over time, this method became the foundation for many Structured Literacy programs, including Slingerland, Wilson Reading System, Project Read, and others.
+Over time, this method became the foundation for many Structured Literacy programs, including Slingerland, the Wilson Reading System, Project Read, Lindamood-Bell and others.
 All of these share core principles: instruction that is direct, explicit, cumulative, diagnostic, and prescriptive, with each lesson carefully built on previously mastered skills.

 Deeply rooted in decades of multidisciplinary scientific research, this methodology has become the gold standard for teaching structured literacy throughout US and Canada.